catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

 However, there are some scenarios where you may not need your data to be replicated across regions or you wish to save money on a cheaper policy.
-In this case you can choose a replication policy that keeps three replicas of your data in a single region instead of having them spread across all of them.
+In this case you have two options: you can choose a replication policy that keeps three replicas of your data in a single region; or you can choose a replication policy that uses Erasure Coding to allow data to be recovered even if a portion is lost.

 .. _object-storage-storage-policies:
 .. _object-storage-replication-policies: